[ Last Updated on June 18th, 2017 ]

 1. When shooting birds or animals, you may want to use spot metering so that camera meters exposure based on your focus point.

-2. Use Continuous-servo (AF-C) autofocus mode (after you press shutter release button, camera focuses your subject whereever you select focus point and continues to monitor subject to refocus if subject moves) along with single point AF (helps you to focus in particular area like an eye for example) or Dynamic Area AF (helps to track moving subject if it goes out of focus in frame) autofocus point.
+2. Use Continuous-servo (AF-C) autofocus mode (after you press shutter release button, camera focuses your subject wherever you select focus point and continues to monitor subject to refocus if subject moves) along with single point AF (helps you to focus in particular area like an eye for example) or Dynamic Area AF (helps to track moving subject if it goes out of focus in frame) autofocus point.
 If you are shooting flying birds or fast moving animals, you may want to use Dynamic AF points.

 3. Use the widest aperture (smallest f number) possible so that you will get faster shutter speed to freeze the motion of moving subjects.